Alfa Romeo 164: Concept cars and variants

 In 1991, a shortened version of the 164 platform served as the basis of the all-wheel drive Alfa Romeo Proteo concept, which never eventuated.

 The 164 also served as the basis of the Italdesign Scighera concept sports car unveiled in 1997.
-The Scighera sported the same 3.0-liter engine as the 164 but with 2 turbochargers.
+The Scighera sported the same 3.0-litre engine as the 164 but with 2 turbochargers.

 In 1988, Alfa Romeo produced the 164 Pro-Car featuring a mid-engine layout and powered by the Alfa Romeo V1035 3.5-litre V10 engine.
 This unusual powerplant was originally planned to be used by the Ligier F1 team and was rated at 620 hp at 13,300 rpm and 340 Nm of torque at 9,500 rpm.
 Weighing only 750 kg, the 164 Pro-Car achieved a top speed of 340 km/h and had a quarter mile time of 9.7 seconds.
 It was planned to race in a special racing series, as a support event to Formula One Grand Prix.
 With Alfa Romeo being the only manufacturer to produce a car for this series, the project was ultimately cancelled.
 Only one rolling chassis with the Alfa Romeo V10 was built by Motor Racing Developments Ltd., the company behind the Brabham Formula One team, which was owned by Alfa Romeo at the time.